xubingyue/avocadodb/Documentation/Books/stash/ServerInternals.md

 Server-side db-Object implementation
 ------------------------------------

-We [already talked about the arangosh db Object implementation](../GettingStarted/Arangosh.md), Now a little more about the server version, so the following examples won't work properly in arangosh.
+We [already talked about the avocadosh db Object implementation](../GettingStarted/Avocadosh.md), Now a little more about the server version, so the following examples won't work properly in avocadosh.

 Server-side methods of the *db object* will return an `[object ShapedJson]`.
 This datatype is a very lightweight JavaScript object that contains an internal pointer to where the document data are actually stored in memory or on disk.
 Especially this is not a fullblown copy of the document's complete data.